Medically Reviewed By: Aaron Horn, LMFT, MA

 Just like there are many forms of therapy or mental health services, there are many kinds of therapists.
 If you're seeking a therapist for a specific condition or concern, it's best to pick a therapist by looking for someone who specializes in that condition or concern.
 For example, if you're looking for a therapist that works with eating disorders, you'll want to find someone who specializes in eating disorders.
 In that case, you would search for, "find a therapist near me eating disorders," or "eating disorder therapist near me" online, ask your primary care physician for a referral, or ask your insurance company who they cover.
 It could also be that you are looking for a specific form of therapy, such as dialectical behavioral therapy or DBT, in which case you would search the internet or ask for a referral to someone who practices that form of therapy.

 Let's say that you are searching for depression treatment.
 If that's the case, you might go to your primary care physician, explain your symptoms, and ask for a good therapist or licensed professional counselor to see for depression that might have an opening soon.
 You can also try an online therapy site, or contact your insurance company to look for yourself.
 Finding the right therapist is a process sometimes, and it can be frustrating, but it is worth it to find a good therapist who suits your needs and truly helps you.
-If you feel misunderstood, it might be best to switch, as is the case with most health care providers.
+If you feel misunderstood, it might be best to switch, as is the case with some health care providers.
 One of the benefits of online counseling is that you get paired with a counselor based on your needs or concerns by taking a questionnaire.
 You can still ask to change providers if you want to see someone else, but you won't have to undergo months of waiting time.

 What should I ask my therapist?

 It depends on what you're talking to your therapist about and what you're in therapy to accomplish.
 You can ask questions about how a specific therapeutic process or modality works, how to work through or cope with a specific situation, or ask questions about any concerns you have about therapy and how it can help you in your daily life so that you feel good about moving forward.
 A therapy session is roughly an hour long most of the time, and that hour is your hour.
 If you ask a question such as, "what should I do when a family member crosses my boundaries?" or "how do I cope with something that triggers my eating disorder behaviors?" a therapist will guide you and help you talk through the question until you find what works for you as an individual.
 A therapist understands that mental health, as well as life, is complex.
 They're there to help you come to solutions, but they won't tell you what to do.
 Part of why therapy is so beneficial is that it gives you skills that you'll use for the rest of your life; the point isn't to stay in therapy or counseling forever, though you can see a counselor or therapist for as long as you want.
 Instead, it's to empower you and help you move through any obstacles that arise.
+A good therapeutic relationship where you feel like you can open up to your therapist and be yourself can be life-changing, so don’t be afraid to talk about what’s on your mind.

 What should you tell your first visit to a therapist?

 During your first therapy session, your therapist will likely ask you to talk about yourself, why you're there, and what you'd like to achieve.
 You don't have to share anything that you aren't comfortable with.
 Therapy is a place where you should feel secure and autonomous.
-A first couples therapy or family therapy session will be similar, but each family member will be given an opportunity to speak and introduce themselves (if they want to/are able to), or a couple will take turns to share their thoughts or share their thoughts collectively.
+The first couples therapy or family therapy session will be similar, but each family member will be given an opportunity to speak and introduce themselves (if they want to/are able to), or a couple will take turns to share their thoughts or share their thoughts collectively.

 If you're in group therapy, your first session will look a little bit different.
 You'll introduce yourself and hear other group members introduce themselves, and you'll get an introduction as to what the rest of your group therapy sessions will look like.
 In some forms of group therapy, you'll share less about yourself and the personal details of why you're there than you would when you see a counselor or therapist one on one.
 Again, it's all about what you're comfortable with telling the group members and therapist.
 Many people see an individual counselor or therapist in addition to attending group therapy, but this isn't always the case.